waghostel/Vocabeey-ChromeBuildInAI/docs/user-guide/README.md

 ### Processing an Article

 1. **Navigate to an Article**: Visit any webpage with article content
-2. **Click Extension Icon**: Click the Language Learning Assistant icon in your toolbar
+2. **Click Extension Icon**: Click the Vocabeey icon in your toolbar
 3. **Automatic Extraction**: The extension automatically extracts and processes the content
 4. **Learning Interface Opens**: A new tab opens with the processed article in learning mode